-Rather than taking the next steps on this page, you can follow the steps in the Cultural Impact Assessments Process factsheet (PDF, 99KB) (Auckland Council website) (external link) .
+Rather than taking the next steps on this page, you can follow the steps in the Cultural Impact Asessments Process factsheet.

-To investigate for yourself, go to the Proposed Auckland Unitary Plan (Auckland Council website) (external link) for:
+To investigate for yourself, refer to the Proposed Auckland Unitary Plan on the Auckland COuncil website for:

 - Auckland Unitary Plan Schedule 4.1: Sites and Places of Significance – Overlay (shows 50m buffer)